 Essentially there are 12 types of online games for kids.
 Here is a basic definition for these 12 game types that kids will interact with from the ages of 3 and up.

 1. Massively Multiplayer Online (MMO)

 These are internet-based games, due to their core natures.
 They require the integration of multiple players to make the game scenario active and popular.
-Players will play against computer generated problems and scenarios as well as against other players.
+Players will play against computer-generated problems and scenarios as well as against other players.
 This game allows for teaming up, as well as for creating special scenarios.

 In general, MMO’s are only successful when they become engaging in their rewards when players can collect resources and trade for them.
-Once teamwork is added, whole cultures can emerge, for instance, Dungeons & Dragons that has become a cult leading to the development of many another similar cult-like games.
+Once teamwork is added, whole cultures can emerge, for instance, Dungeons & Dragons that has become a cult leading to the development of many other similar cult-like games.

 Children can get lost in these environments, and it is not healthy to let them play for too many hours in a row.

 Simulators are considered to be educational since they give the child or user access to learning how to operate a real vehicle with real simulated results.
 Essentially, anyone that starts out learning how to use a flight simulator will find it easier to learn actual flying since the controls will be familiar.
-Also, in flight simulators, the user has to learn all the actual basics of communications and understand the abbreviations and professional syntax.
+Also, in-flight simulators, the user has to learn all the actual basics of communications and understand the abbreviations and professional syntax.

-In general, adventure games are solo games, where the child will strive towards a goal against the clock, or against computer generated opponents and hardships.
+In general, adventure games are solo games, where the child will strive towards a goal against the clock, or against computer-generated opponents and hardships.
 In most adventure games there is a combination of swift action requiring great eye-hand coordination skills and the ability to solve sometimes complex logical and observational problems including memory sets and complicated formulae.

 These games tend to be addictive too and will take children for hours, so you have to learn how to limit these games as well.